runzhe-yang/runzhe-yang.github.io/_pages/moreaboutme.md

 Personal Interests
 ===

 **I am a cinephile**, enjoying watching a variety of films.
-When I’m not immersed in mathematics, I spend the majority of my free time watching movies.
+When I’m not immersed in mathematics, I spend lots of my free time watching movies.
 My all-time favorite director is *Karwei Wong*, who first inspired my love for movies.
-I also have great admiration for the works of *Stanley Kubrick*, who was an absolute genius.
+I have great admiration for the works of *Stanley Kubrick* as well, who is an absolute genius.
 In fact, I have a dream to be a director.
-You can see my Douban [here](https://movie.douban.com/people/210616758/).
+My Douban page is [here](https://movie.douban.com/people/210616758/).

+Also, I appreciate the works from *Tatsuki Fujimoto (藤本树)* very much although I don’t often read manga.

 The following are my TOP 15: